Skip to Main Content

 ACT — American College Testing

 The ACT is a standardised college admissions test widely accepted by all US universities and colleges.
-It measures academic readiness across English, Mathematics, Reading, and Science Reasoning, with an optional Writing section.
+Following the phased rollout of the "Enhanced ACT" (completed for school-day administrations by spring 2026), the test now has three required sections — English, Mathematics, and Reading — with Science offered as an optional add-on that no longer counts toward the Composite score.
+An optional Writing section remains available.
 Scored on a 1–36 composite scale.

 Free Practice Tests & Papers